jfy133/Tidy_PopGen_PCA_Plotting/README.md

 Legends are known as 'guides' in `ggplot2`, so we can add another layer called `guides()` to indicate we want to customise this particular aspect of the plot.
 Within this layer, we don't need to use `aes()` as we don't want to customise by data columns themselves, but rather a user specified customisation that applies to every data point.

-The next bit is a bit complicated but bare with me.
+The next part is a bit complicated but bare with me.

 Within `guides()` we firstly need to specify which legend we want to customise.
 As we've actually 'collapsed' the two legends we would normally have: one for colour and one for shapes (as they use the same column), we can just pick the `colour` aesthetic variable.

-Within here we use a second function called `guide_legends()` which is used to translate the customisaion within the function to *just* to ones that are valid to legends.
+Within here we use a second function called `guide_legends()`, which is used to translate the customisation within the function to *just* to ones that are valid to legends.
 Here we specify we want 6 columns in the legend.

 We also want to make the population labels in the legend smaller.
 For this we need to specify `label.theme()` so we customise only that aspect of the legend.
 We also need to use customisations that apply only to test, for this we use `element_text()` and set the size variable to the smaller font size.